How to notify the AA when someone dies

 Auto-renewal.
 AA policies auto-renew annually.
 If the death occurs close to a renewal date, notify the AA before the renewal is processed – otherwise a new annual premium may be charged for a policy that should have been cancelled.

 Joint membership and cover.
-If the deceased held a Joint or Family breakdown membership, the cover for surviving members does not automatically end.
+If the deceased held a Joint or Family breakdown membership, cover for surviving members does not automatically end.
 Contact the AA to transfer the primary membership into the surviving member’s name.
 The sooner this is done, the less risk there is of cover lapsing during the changeover.

 Summary